This guidance is for England, Scotland & Wales

 There are rules that apply when a trader or a manufacturer offers a free guarantee with the motorcycle that is supplied to you.

-So what is a guarantee?
+What is a guarantee?
 This is a statement given by a trader or a manufacturer that the motorcycle will meet certain standards and that you will be entitled to claim a refund, replacement or repair if it does not meet those standards.
 There is no obligation on a trader or a manufacturer to offer a guarantee but if they do so it is legally binding.
 For example, if a trader refuses to repair the motorcycle when the guarantee states that they will the trader will be in breach of contract and you can make a claim.
 This might be for the cost of getting it repaired elsewhere.
 The 'Guarantees & warranties' guide gives more information on these rules.

 Do you have the same protection when buying privately?

-You do not have the same legal rights when buying from a private seller as you do when buying from a trader and the general rule is 'let the buyer beware'.
+No, you do not have the same legal rights when buying from a private seller as you do when buying from a trader and the general rule is 'let the buyer beware'.
 You are entitled to expect that the motorcycle is 'as described'.
 You do not have the right to expect that it is of satisfactory quality or fit for its purpose, unless the seller informed you that it was.
 For example, if an advertisement says 'low mileage, one previous owner', this must be correct.
 This also applies if you buy from a private seller online or through an internet auction.
 You should check the motorcycle thoroughly before you buy it.

 Whether you buy privately or from a trader you are entitled to expect that the motorcycle is roadworthy, unless you and the sellerclearly agreeit is bought for scrap or for spares and repair.